totorojs/totoro/README.md

 ## 2. Quick start

-For simplicity, we have prepared a testing example for you
+For simplicity, we have prepared a testing example for you:

     git clone git@github.com:totorojs/totoro.git
     cd examples/mocha